top of page

 You can too.

 Remember who Jesus died for.
+He died for all of us sinners.

 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.